SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/AddOperation/README.md

 #Add Operation Sample

-This sample demonstrate how to add bridging constraints into the default diagram constraints to enable bridging functionality in the diagram.
-You can add or enable multiple values at a time by using the Bitwise | (OR) operator.
+This sample demonstrates how to add bridging constraints into the default diagram constraints to enable bridging functionality in the diagram.
+Add or enable multiple values at a time by using the Bitwise | (OR) operator.

 Demo:
 https://blazor.syncfusion.com/demos/diagramcomponent/constraints?theme=fluent